Facets-cloud/Readme-Documentation/docs/FOR DEVOPS/project-types.md

 **Steps to Map Resources :**

-1. Click **Manage Resources** to view all existing modules, including all published custom modules
+1. Click **Manage Resources** to view all existing modules, including all published custom modules.
+The list will contain only resources that are supported by the IAC Tool that was selected while creating that project type.

 > **Note:** By default, all resources are selected for a project type and Preview modules are not visible in this list.